(Including, but not limited to the following areas. Availability based on region and may vary each semester)

 - Photography: Maintains photo archives, coordinates photo shoots, distribute photos from external agencies and photographers, as well as help to bring our brands to life with still images for marketing, advertising campaigns, on-air, online and print media.

-- Digital Media/Online Production: Responsible for the digital presence of our shows.
+- Digital Media: Responsible for the digital presence of our shows.
 Helps build web, mobile, and social experiences that will promote our shows, build buzz around new season launches, and engage fans in the digital space.

 - Editorial: Responsible for all online content and programming; including blogs, articles, reviews, interviews, video descriptions and social media.